 Battle of the Cash Instalment Plans

-But cash instalment plans are not so straightforward.
-Below are some of the lowest cash instalment plans offered by different banks:
+But cash installment plans are not so straightforward.
+Below are some of the lowest cash installment plans offered by different banks:

 |Bank/Product||One time fixed interest rate (p.a.)||Tenures||Transaction Fee/Processing Fee||Minimum amount (if any)|